 Take Duolingo, the language app which allows its users to learn new skills in a fun and free environment.
 The platform has increasingly earned itself a spot on the pest-list for its aggressive push notification strategy that makes its users feel like failures.
 Audience reactions are so extreme that negative Duolingo memes have cropped up all over social media.

-Duolingo’s methods were satirized back in 2017 in this article, where the author tells Mashable, “we at Duolingo stand by our decision to make our push notifications passive aggressive.
-Because if our passive aggressive push notifications don't make you learn French, then I don't know what will”.
+Duolingo’s methods were satirised back in 2017 in this article, where the author tells Mashable, “we at Duolingo stand by our decision to make our push notifications passive-aggressive.
+Because if our passive-aggressive push notifications don't make you learn French, then I don't know what will”.

-The humor-driven spoof is a smart tactic from a brand attempting to quash complaints by poking fun at itself.
+The humour-driven spoof is a smart tactic from a brand attempting to quash complaints by poking fun at itself.
 However, not all brands would survive the bashing that Duolingo has taken.

 Let’s look at 5 ways that you can avoid becoming a push notification pest.

 Gaining permission to send push notifications on the first attempt is vital, otherwise, your user experience could be ruined.